SLTC-Software/Practices/SLTC Documentation.md

 Remember, comments are not only for you, they are also for the next developer.

+## Libraries

+Indicate all the libraries used on the project.

 ## Convention

 Document which convention you used throughout the code in Documentation.md file.
 Consistent conventions help everyone.
 Something simple as follows will do, but this is developer and project specific.
 The only exception is a project with multiple developers, in that case the convention must be written before any code is produced.